Classic Albums: Nirvana – Nevermind

 Classic Albums: Nirvana – Nevermind is a documentary DVD released by Eagle Vision in March 2005, as part of the Classic Albums series.
 It features interviews specifically for this release with Nirvana band members Dave Grohl and Krist Novoselic, as well as Nevermind album producer Butch Vig about the recording of the album.
 Other interview highlights include Garry Gersh (A&R DGC Records), Jonathan Ponneman and Nils Bernstein (Sub Pop Records), Thurston Moore (Sonic Youth) and Jack Endino.

+Reception

+A review in Billboard magazine said that surviving Nirvana members, bassist Krist Novoselic and drummer Dave Grohl, "offer much insight into their old band and the recording of its breakthrough second album" and that the film "gets into the heart of the story with Grohl, Novoselic and producer Butch Vig detailing the Nevermind sessions, track by track".
+Billboard also noted that the deceased Nirvana band leader, Kurt Cobain, only appears briefly in interview footage but it gives a strong sense of him in what may have been the happiest time of his life.